 The platform and ticket sales sign also reminds me of many scenes from movies I have watched and books that I have read.
 Train platforms remind me of places where many kinds of exchanges happen between people.
 I think we can imagine people greeting or saying goodbye to loved ones arriving or leaving by train, romantic exchanges between lovers or some kind of action or mystery thriller scenes taking place on a platform.
-A few examples I can think of off the top of my head are Before Sunrise and The Hours.
+A few examples I can think of off the top of my head are Before Sunrise, The Hours and of course, the Harry Potter movies.

 After reading a few brochures and doing a little research online I found out some interesting information about the railroad.
 The railroad runs excursions of varying distances under two operations, the “Valley Train” which travels either south to Conway (55-minute round trip) or west to Bartlett (one and a half hour round trip), and the “Notch Train” covering the line through Crawford Notch.
 Visitors can enjoy a lunch or dinner experience aboard the elegant dining cars on both trains.
 The Valley Train’s car is called the Chocorua and the Notch Train’s car is called the Hattie Evans.
 The Notch Train travels through a wide variety of landscapes during its five hour round trip to Crawford Depot and is extended to five and a half hours during the fall foliage season.
 During this time, the train travels all the way to Fabyan Station, located near Bretton Woods in the town of Carroll.
 The railway also holds special annual events, including “Day out with Thomas,” a rail-fan day on the first Saturday of September, “Polar Express” themed trips during December and other events that are geared toward the holidays.